pawelp0499/Text-mining/README.md

 # Qualitative Data Analysis and Text Mining Classes
-Welcome in Qualitative Data Analysis and Text Mining (Analiza danych jakościowych i Text Mining) classes repo 👋

-Main branch includes NLP project containing the analysis of English Premier League tweets about top clubs (wordcloud, tokens, documents and visualizations) and classification using the following classifiers:
+🔸 '**project**' Branch - NLP project containing the analysis of English Premier League tweets about top clubs (wordcloud, tokens, documents and visualizations) and classification using the following classifiers:

 * Multinomial Logistic Regression
 * Decision Tree